absubuh/NCAA-MARCH-MADNESS-GAME-PREDICTION/README.md

-# NCAA March Madness Prediction Model
+# 🏀 NCAA March Madness Prediction Model

-## Project Overview
+## 📘 Project Overview

-I created this project to see if data science could outperform traditional prediction methods.
-By leveraging machine learning, I aimed to build a model that accurately predicts NCAA March Madness game outcomes.
+This project explores whether data science can outperform traditional prediction methods in NCAA March Madness.
+By leveraging machine learning, the goal is to accurately predict game outcomes using statistical insights and modeling techniques.

-I collected and processed 8,939 games from ESPN, tested multiple machine learning models, and evaluated their performance to determine the most effective approach.
+I collected and processed **8,939 NCAA basketball games** from ESPN, evaluated multiple machine learning models, and selected the most effective for bracket prediction.

 ---

-## Phase 1: Collecting the Raw Data
+## 📊 Phase 1: Data Collection

-Building a predictive model starts with gathering high-quality data.
-I scraped **8,939 NCAA basketball games** from ESPN, collecting key information such as:
+Using Python libraries like `BeautifulSoup`, `Selenium`, and `pandas`, I scraped over 8,900 games from ESPN, capturing:
 - Final scores and point differentials
-- Home/away team designations
+- Home/away designations
-- Detailed box score statistics
 - Game dates and team matchups
+- Box score statistics

 ### Web Scraping Process